 My husband and I have done quite a few long-distance road trips with our kids.
 Actually, we started road tripping before we were parents, but now that I’m a mom I realise that those trips don’t count when it comes to the essential requirements of a successful family road trip.
 With all our experiences over the years, from road tripping with a baby to travelling with older kids, here are my top 10 things to pack for a family road trip that I would not survive without!

 Road trips are actually my favourite form of family travel.
 Most of these trips took place when we were living in Zimbabwe and South Africa and frequently travelled between the two countries, most often via Botswana.
 But I do vaguely remember some of the tips we took when we lived in the UK … BK (Before Kids)!
 I think the one that will always hold a special place in my heart is the one we took through Scotland in July 2007!

 We packed our kit bag each for a four-day trip, threw in an extra jacket even though it was ‘summer’ and off we went.

-So with the knowledge of hindsight and experience, here are my top 10 things to pack for a family road trip, no matter where you are in the world, or what the weather!
+My top 10 things to pack for a family road trip, no matter where you are in the world, or what the weather!

 1. A Map